 Are there Statutes of Limitations on Victim Restitution?

 There is no statute of limitations on restitution fines and orders.
-This order is enforceable in the same manner as a civil judgment and remains in effect until the obligation is fully satisfied.
+This order may be enforceable in the same manner as a civil judgment and remains in effect until the obligation is fully satisfied.

-If the court ordered you to pay victim restitution, California Penal Code § 1202.4(5) states you must complete and file a financial statement based on your financial status with the court “Defendants Statement of Assets”.
+If the court ordered you to pay victim restitution, California Penal Code § 1202.4(f)(5) states you must complete and file a financial disclosure statement with the court on the “Defendant's Statement of Assets” form (CR-115).

 What can happen if I do not make my payments as agreed for Victim Restitution?